 And with that, he was off.
 Connor and Cheng Li could hear his loud unstable footsteps echoing through the ship, the same familiar voice yelling out, 'OH DEAR GOD, MY EYES!', as he was, undoubtedly, off to tell everyone of the scene he had just witnessed.

 Cheng Li's erratic heart beat was felt through Connor's shirt as they lay on top of her, her arms spread out beside her head.
 Connor turned to look at her face, carefully restraining himself from looking anywhere else.
 Cheng Li sent him a murderous glare, the semblance of a moment that they had shattered into little tiny miniscule pieces.
 The foetid foulness of her expression tore through his weedy look and he was sheepish as he got off of her.
-Connor pulled Cheng Li up with him, only to be stopped by his toned body and his strong, but skinny arms.
-She was surprised at how tall he was as her chin barely reached over his shoulders.
-Her head rested in the crook of his neck as they stood rigid in place for a moment, enjoying each other's company.
+Connor pulled Cheng Li up with him, surprised at how tall he was as her chin barely reached over his shoulders.
+Her head rested in the crook of his neck as they stood rigid in place for a moment.
 Pulling away, Cheng Li grabbed the towel from her head and wrapped it around her body.
 Connor cleared his throat and handed her back the book he had taken and walked nervously toward the door, not sure about what his actions would do to their friendship.

 An arm stopped his progression and Cheng Li leaned over him whispering, "this never happened Tempest.
 I never read Shakespeare and even if you tell anybody, I'm going to ignore you and pretend it never happened.
 Oh, and I don't think Bart will remember anything much other than his hangover; that's all I want him to remember."